metrorailings/OwlBlog/content/posts/2021-wild-card-insights.md

 Tristan Wirfs being sent back into action after sustaining a pretty serious injury is worrisome.
 Speaks quite a bit to Bruce Arians' mentality to send his players out to battle, regardless of their health.

 Brady still having issues connecting with receivers not named Mike Evans or Rob Gronkowski.

+***

+## 49ers @ Cowboys

+Good misdirection from Kyle Shanahan, running counter plays to the outside zone runs they normally run.
+A good example of why he's a quality offensive coach.